Bichromatic Rabi Control of Semiconductor Qubits: Results

-Strong driving via P2 dresses up the spin states $\ket{\downarrow\uparrow}$ and $\ket{\uparrow\uparrow}$: in the rotating frame where they are degenerate in the absence of P2 driving, the eigenstates become dressed in the form $\frac{(\ket{\downarrow\uparrow} \pm \ket{\uparrow\uparrow})}{\sqrt{2}}$, and the corresponding eigenvalues exhibit a splitting set by the Rabi frequency.
-In this context, dressing refers to the coherent interaction between the electromagnetic field and the spin system, resulting in entangled states of spins and photons becoming the eigenstates of the coupled system~\cite{Laucht2017}.
+Driving via $P2$ dresses up the spin states $\ket{\downarrow\uparrow}$ and $\ket{\uparrow\uparrow}$ with microwave photons.
+In the rotating frame where these states are degenerate in the absence of $P2$ driving, the eigenstates become dressed in the form $\frac{\ket{\downarrow\uparrow} \pm \ket{\uparrow\uparrow}}{\sqrt{2}}$, and the corresponding eigenvalues exhibit a splitting set by the Rabi frequency.
+In this context, dressing refers to the coherent interaction between the electromagnetic field and the spin system, resulting in entangled states of spins and photons becoming the eigenstates of the coupled system.

+This effect, known as the Autler-Townes effect or ac Stark shift, has been observed in quantum optics and in strongly driven superconducting qubits~\cite{Baur2009, Sillanpa2009}.
+It is at the basis of control strategies for highly coherent solid-state qubits~\cite{Hansen2022}.
+In particular, the continuous driving can decouple the spin from background magnetic field noise and thus extend their coherence~\cite{Laucht2017, Miao2020}.